This post may contain affiliate links. Please see our disclosure here.

-Today I am sharing Jim’s split level home remodel ideas that sold 80K over asking price.
-You guys, this isn’t your typical raised ranch or split level house and today, I am showing you how to modernize a split level home interior and exterior to create a modern open concept home.
+Today I am sharing Jim’s split level home remodel ideas that sold 80K over asking price in Massachusetts.
+You guys, this isn’t your typical raised ranch or split level-house and today, I am showing you how to modernize a split level home interior and exterior to create a modern open concept home.

 What is a split level house?

 A split level house inside is a style in which the two floor levels are staggered.
 Typically you walk in the front door and there is a small entry floor space with two sets of short staircases leading to the lower and the upper level.
 The inside of a split level house is almost always the same in every house.

 The upper level is where the kitchen, living room and bedrooms are located.

 One of the biggest complaints today about a split level home is that the rooms are small and boxy.

 There are several split level addition floor plans on Pinterest and Google but the biggest thing you can change in a split level home is taking down the walls between the kitchen, dining and living room.
 Which is exactly what Jim did.

 In the picture above, there use to be a wall that separated the kitchen from the dining room and living room.